Rules & Regulations

 - Wild hogs

-Landowners and leaseholders may hunt nuisance animals year-round at any time of day or night with no caliber restrictions only on the lands that they own or lease.
+- Landowners and any leaseholders may hunt nuisance animals year-round at any time of day or night with no weapon/caliber restrictions on property titled in their name or otherwise owned, or leased by them.

-Designated agents of landowners and leaseholders may hunt nuisance animals year-round at any time of day or night with no caliber restrictions, provided that the designated agent must have written permission from the landowner or leaseholder in his or her possession, when hunting.
+- Designated agents of the landowners / leaseholders may hunt nuisance animals year-round at any time of day or night with no weapon / caliber restrictions, provided they have written permission from the landowner or leaseholder in his or her possession, when hunting nuisance animals.
+Permission letters must be signed and dated by the landowner or leaseholder, shall include:

 - Nuisance animals may be hunted with the aid of electronic calls.